ostis-ai/py-sc-client/README.md

 # **py-sc-client** #

-The python implementation of the client for [communication with sc-server](http://ostis-dev.github.io/sc-machine/http/websocket/).
-This module is tested on Python 3.8+.
+The python implementation of the client for [communication with sc-server](https://github.com/ostis-ai/sc-machine/blob/main/docs/http/websocket.md).
+This module is compatible with 0.6.0 version of [sc-machine](https://github.com/ostis-ai/sc-machine).
+Module is tested on Python 3.8+.

 Require the *websocket-client* library.
 ```sh